invenia/blog/_posts/2021-01-22-navigating-first-internship.md

 ## Before you start

-The most important thing you can do leading up to your internship is try to relax.
+The most important thing you can do leading up to your internship is **try to relax**.
 It's common to feel a nervous excitement as your first day approaches.
 Remember that you will have plenty of time (give or take 40 hours per week) to focus on this soon enough.
 Take the time to enjoy other hobbies or interests while you have the time.